-We are responsible for the reclamation obligations related to disturbances located on all of our properties, including the Sleeper Gold Project.
-We have posted a bond in the amount of the estimated reclamation obligation at the Sleeper Gold Project.
-Every three years, we are required to submit a mine closure plan to the BLM for the Sleeper Gold Project.
-Based on a review by the BLM of our mine closure plan that Paramount submitted in June 2016, the BLM determined that our existing bond was sufficient.
+We are responsible for the reclamation obligations related to disturbances located on all of our properties.
+We have posted a bond in the amount of the estimated reclamation obligation at the Sleeper Gold Project and the Grassy Mountain Project.
+At the Sleeper Gold Project, we are required to submit a mine closure plan to the every three years.
+Based on a review by the BLM of our mine closure plan that Paramount submitted in July 2020, the BLM determined that our existing bond was sufficient.
 There is a risk that any cash bond, even if increased based on the analysis and work performed to update the reclamation obligations, could be inadequate to cover the actual costs of reclamation when carried out.
 The satisfaction of bonding requirements and continuing reclamation obligations will require a significant amount of capital.
 There is a risk that we will be unable to fund these additional bonding requirements, and further, that the regulatory authorities may increase reclamation and bonding requirements to such a degree that it would not be commercially reasonable to continue exploration activities, which may adversely affect our results of operations, financial performance and cash flows.